ashander/ashander.github.io/content/themes/Parasite-exchange.md

 Date: 2010-08-29
 Tags: sea lice, salmon, resistance evolution, complex population dynamics, population biology, mathematical ecology
 Author: Jaime Ashander
 Template: theme
 Image: /images/msc.png
 Results: M.Sc.

 My master's research focused on the evolutionary ecology of sea lice, farmed and wild salmon.
-I'm particularly interested in the ways in which the combination of wild salmon migrations and salmon farm management can influence chemical resistance evoultion on farms.
+I'm particularly interested in the ways in which the combination of wild salmon migrations and salmon farm management can influence chemical resistance evolution on farms.

 Sea lice tend to proliferate on sea-cage farmed salmon, resulting in economic costs to the farmers.
 These outbreaks can also affect wild